-In February 2018, the FASB issued ASU 2018-02, Income Statement - Reporting Comprehensive Income (Topic 220).
-ASU 2018-02 allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act.
-This update will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The adoption of this ASU is not expected to have a material effect on the Company's financial position, results of operations or cash flows.
+In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
+ASU 2018-13 changes the fair value measurement disclosure requirements.
+This update is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+The adoption of this ASU is not expected to have a material effect on the Company's financial position, result of operations or cash flows.